You'll likely be amazed by the Firewalla Blue or Blue Plus. Each is a tiny device that can do so much. Almost instantly.

 I tried them all out, and they worked, though not as you might imagine.

 For example, the protection feature, called Active Protect, can only be turned on or off.
-It works behind the scenes, and you generally have no say in what it does and how it does it.
-But it did prove to be a layer of protection for the entire network, in my trial.
+It works behind the scenes, and you generally have no say in what it does and how.
+But it did prove to be a layer of protection for the entire network in my trial.

-Content filtering allows for blocking Internet access, porn, social, gaming, video, and so on.
-And that worked.
-However, you can’t block a particular website, nor can you set up a comprehensive schedule.
-Instead, you can quickly invoke it on any or all devices, for an hour at a time.
+Content filtering allows for blocking Internet access, porn, social, gaming, video, etc. And that worked.
+However, you can't block a particular website, nor can you set up a comprehensive schedule.
+Instead, you can quickly invoke it on any or all devices for an hour at a time.

 The Ad Blocking feature kind of worked in my trial.
-It wasn’t super effective.
+It wasn't super effective.
 While it blocked text and image ads, the frame of the ads still appeared.
-So if you hope to keep a web page uncluttered, that’s not gonna happen.
+So if you hope to keep a web page uncluttered, that's not going to happen.
 Also, most video ads still got through.

 In all, I loved the flexibility of the app.
-For any of the available features and settings, you can set it up manually and apply that to a certain number of connected devices or all of them.
-Or you can also tap on a device, view its details, and then apply a setting manually.
+For any of the available features and settings, you can set it up manually and apply it to a certain number of connected devices.
+Or you can also tap on a device, view its details, and then use a setting manually.

 Another thing worth noting is the level of detail.
 The Blue treats each suspicious activity as an alarm.
 You'll get a notification when each happens.
 Or you can proactively view them all on the Firewalla app's interface.
 And when you tap on one, you'll see a ton of information about the event.

-For example, I used a couple of Arlo security cameras that upload recorded security footage to Arlo’s server.
-Each time this happened the Blue detected data being transmitted out of the network and referred to that as an “Abnormal upload” alarm.
+For example, I used several Arlo security cameras that uploaded recorded security footage to Arlo's server.
+Each time this happened, the Blue detected data being transmitted out of the network and called it an "Abnormal upload" alarm.

-When I tapped on the alarm, not only I saw the time when the upload happed, the IP address of the destination server, the amount of uploaded data, the port that was used, etc., but also the location of the server on a world map.
+When I tapped on the alarm, I saw the time when the upload happened, the IP address of the destination server, the amount of uploaded data, the involved port number, etc., and the location of the server on a world map.

 The privacy issue

 First of all, like all firewall devices, the Firewalla virtually puts itself in between your router and the rest of your network.
-That means all of your Internet traffic, inbound and outbound, goes through it.
-Consequently, folks at Firewalla can collect a lot of information from you.
+All of your Internet traffic, inbound and outbound, go through it.
+Consequently, folks at Firewalla could collect a lot of information from you.